-As I mentioned, onions were another one that I found hard to let go.
-I used it in ever sauce, every salad and pretty much every meal.
+Onions were another thing that I found very hard to let go as I was an absolute sucker for a jar of caramelised onions (what I would do for a spoonfull right now!)
 Luckily – there is an alternative!
-The green bits of spring onion are low in FODMAP (just avoid the white!) and work brilliantly in salads, salsa, fajita’s and stir fry’s.
+The darker green tops of spring onion are low in FODMAPs and work brilliantly in salads, salsa, fajita’s and stir fry’s.

 3. Yoghurt (also used as a sauce)

-I don’t think we ever have less than three tubs of alpro dairy free plain or coconut yoghurt in the fridge.
-Not only do I use it for my overnight oats, I also use it as a healthier alternative to mayo.
+Lactose and dairy free yoghurts are an absolute staple in our house.
+My favourites are the Koko plain yoghurt and the Tesco’s or Asda’s own lactose free greek yoghurt, Not only do I them it for my overnight oats, I also use it as a healthier alternative to mayo.
 Although most mayonnaise brands are FODMAP friendly, I am an absolute mayo fiend so cutting it down is definitely a good thing.
-I usually mix 2 tablespoons of yoghurt with a squirt of light mayo, paprika and half a squirt of garlic oil spray and enjoy!
+I usually mix 2 tablespoons of each yoghurt with a tablespoon of lemon juice, a squirt of garlic oil spray and some dried chives.

 Technically, cheddar is part of the many cheeses that are low in FODMAPS within a certain serving size (see full list at alittlebityummy.com).
-Research states that <40g cheddar is safe, however I think lactose is something I’m a little bit more sensitive too (plus I like more than 40g!) so to be safe I stick to lactose free.
+Research states that <40g cheddar is safe, however for me, lactose is something I’m a little bit more sensitive too (plus I like more than 40g!) so I usually stick to lactose free.

 Arla mature cheddar is the only one I have found that doesn’t taste like rubber – it really is as good as the real thing!
 I use it when cooking for family and friends and nobody can ever tell the difference so I would highly recommend!